alexlambson/awesome-generals-zero-hour/README.md

 Simple, just [fork the repo](https://help.github.com/articles/fork-a-repo/) and continue my work.
 As long as github remains, these fixes will be here.
 And since Microsoft owns github now, it will probably outlive all of us

-# "Can you add a link to my tool / fix instead of adding it to the reo?"
+# "Can you add a link to my tool / fix instead of adding it to the repo?"

 Yes, if you'd prefer that.
 However, I would rather make you a contributor to the repo so it can be hosted here.
 I am worried about more fan sites going down and taking their knowledge and community contributions with them.